 Health Services clinicians cannot provide medical advice, treatment, assessment or prescriptions over the telephone or through e-mail.
-All medical contacts must be done in person in Health Services located in the Bird Building on the upper part of campus.
+All medical contacts must be initiated via a phone call to the department to request an appointment or speak to the triage nurse.
+Providers visits may be in person at the Bird Building or if appropriate via a telehealth appointment

 Each employee that is assessed the monthly access fee is entitled to three medical provider visits per fiscal year.
 The fee covers a routine office visit with a medical provider.
-Any additional services rendered for diagnostic or therapeutic purposes, such as lab work, procedures, and medications will be billed to the patient at the time of service, and can be filed to the employee's health insurance.
+Any additional services rendered for diagnostic or therapeutic purposes, such as lab work, procedures, and medications will be billed to the patient at the time of service and can be filed to the employee's health insurance.